 We’ve been through a lot, haven’t we?
 Ups and downs (literally), love and hate, respect and resentment.
 Come to think of it, now that I’ve finally weaned my second child and stopped breastfeeding, you’ve changed so much.
 But then so have I, and that’s OK.

-I felt like you took forever to arrive – I was in such a rush to be grown up that I’d impatiently stuff tissues down my top to create lady lumps in your absence.
-Then, when you did eventually show up to the puberty party, I resented you for not being bigger, rather than loving you for you.
+I felt like you took forever to arrive – I was in such a rush to be grown up that I’d impatiently stuff tissues down my bra to create lady lumps in your absence.
+Then, when you did eventually show up to the puberty party, I resented you for not being bigger rather than loving you for you.

-It was you who first made me reach for the pregnancy test, after you just wanted to be left alone, screaming blue murder at me if I brushed an arm against you or slept on my side.
+It was you who first made me reach for the pregnancy test.
+You just wanted to be left alone, screaming blue murder at me if I brushed an arm against you or slept on my side.
 Pregnancy saw you bloom, literally: you tripled in size as if you were auditioning for a Victoria’s Secret catalogue.
 I kitted you out in soft, non-wired 34D maternity bras that looked like parachutes compared to your previous attire.

-Then pregnancy was over and motherhood began and you, dear boobs, gave life to my daughter.
+Then pregnancy was over, and motherhood began, and you, dear boobs, gave life to my daughter.
+I was so grateful for breastfeeding.
 You were her lifeline, her comfort, her sole source of sustenance.
 And you were wondrous.
-I was in awe of how you knew how much milk to create, of how you could settle her to sleep like no lullaby ever could.
-Of the mornings when I’d wake up and you were so rock hard that it felt like I’d had a couple of halved coconut shells implanted under my skin overnight.
-It felt frustrating at times always having to worry about what to wear so that I had easy access to you, but all the same it was a sad day to stop breastfeeding.
+I was in awe of how you knew how much milk to create or how you could settle her to sleep like no lullaby ever could.
+Or the mornings when I’d wake up, and you were so rock hard that it felt like I’d had a couple of halved coconut shells implanted under my skin overnight.
+It felt frustrating at times, always having to worry about what to wear so that I had easy access to you, but all the same, it was a sad day to stop breastfeeding.
 Not to worry – a second pregnancy came around soon after and, nine months later, a son.

-I was so grateful for how you helped me form a close bond with him, how I’d bubble with adoration looking down at him while he nestled into you, or fell asleep feeling your warmth.
+I was so grateful for how you helped me form a close bond with him.
+How I’d bubble with adoration looking down at him while he nestled into you or fell asleep feeling your warmth.

 Love, Amy x